musa108/movibes/README.md

 it is a web movie application that requires user login(username and password or google login) to access movies
 # Technology used
 Vite + React
-Tailwind
+-Tailwind
-firebase
+-firebase
-material UI
+-material UI
-The movie Database Api
+-The movie Database Api
-#link
+# link
 movibez.netlify.app